 Before I go further… once again… I am not a doctor.
 I am not suggesting that you or anyone else should eat eggshells.
 I’m simply reporting my own experience.

-Okay, so first I found this discussion, which lists several different… Read the rest
+Okay, so first I found this discussion, which lists several different studies… Read the rest

 I felt like I was back in kindergarten yesterday… cutting and pasting with paste you could eat if you wanted to.
 I’m taking my plastics information display to the ReUseConex in Portland tomorrow and wanted to make it sturdier.
 Taping paper pages directly to the wooden board was not working well.
 The paper curled and the natural cellulose tape I was using wouldn’t stay stuck to the wood.